w3f/polkadot-wiki/docs/learn/how-to/export-transaction-history.md

 !!!info "Related concepts"
     For the underlying concepts, see [Transactions](../learn-transactions.md).

 To see and export your account's transaction history, you need to use a block explorer.
-In this example, we offer instructions for Subscan, but other [block explorers](block-explorers.md) might offer similar functionality.
+In this example, we offer instructions for Subscan.

 * * *